 - Repel fleas & ticks

 No pet enjoys being over-chilled, over-heated, or just plain filthy.
 Outerwear - jackets, sweatshirts, sweaters - work effectively to conserve your dog's body heat.
-If he runs in brush, outerwear will help prevent mosquito and spider bites, and repel fleas and ticks.
-If treated with a flea and tick topical spot on that repels, these pests seldom come near.
-Outerwear will also help keep burrs and thistles out of his coat to simplify grooming.
+If she runs in brush, outerwear will help prevent mosquito and spider bites, and repel fleas and ticks.
+If your dog is treated with a flea and tick topical that repels, these pests seldom come near.
+Outerwear will also help keep burrs and thistles out of her coat to simplify grooming.

-Your dog does not sweat through his skin.
-Instead, he pants and releases heat through his paws and nose.
-If your dog is outside, light protective clothing, like cotton jersey, can help cool him by reflecting the hot rays of the sun, and also help prevent sunburn.
+Your dog does not sweat through her skin.
+Instead, she pants and releases heat through her paws and nose.
+If your dog is outside, light protective clothing, like cotton jersey, can help cool her by reflecting the hot rays of the sun, and also help prevent sunburn.

 In cool, damp fall or spring weather, an added layer of protection can make all the difference.
 A lightweight sweatshirt, sweater, or coat is the perfect warm-up.
 An easy-care

 When the temperature drops even further, your dog needs a heavier sweater.
 Click here to see all of our jackets, sweaters, and dog clothing.